Bright Sky app and other support for domestic abuse victims

 Most women's centres, including the one I work at, Watford Women's Centre, are still open for business as usual, though staff might be working from home.
 Their services and advice to victims of domestic abuse are continuing and they will flex more than ever around your needs at the moment, knowing for example, that phone calls might need to be made at unusual times.
 Also, government advice around staying at home DOES NOT APPLY in the same way to people seeking help with domestic abuse.
 I have copied a link to government advice here;

 There is an app for victims of domestic abuse called Bright Sky.
 It is free to download and provides support and information for anyone experiencing domestic abuse, or someone who is concerned about a friend or family member.
-You can download it from the App Store or Google Play and it looks like a weather app.
+You can download it from the App Store or Google Play.
 It includes;

 - A unique UK-wide directory of specialist domestic abuse support services with contact details.

 - A secure My Journal tool to record incidents of abuse via text, audio, video or photo form, and DOES NOT save any of this content on the device itself.

 - Questionnaires to help you assess the safety of a relationship, plus a section on dispelling myths around domestic and sexual abuse.

 In case you need it, here are some local contacts;